zan768616253/lBXKqpLHr0yWFRBEVqMQSw/README.md

 - Follow aftership coding documentation as much as I can

-- Include unit test, mainly for consumer work part
+- Include unit test, mainly for consumer worker part

 ### How it work?